nash226/quorum/docs/demo.md

 window, one verified support-response claim, and one unsupported onboarding claim.

-The CLI prints a human-readable report and writes a machine-readable JSON report to `reports/hr-report.json`.
-Because the sample contains risky claims, the demo command exits with status code `2` when `--fail-on` is enabled.
+The CLI prints a human-readable report and writes machine-readable JSON reports under `reports/`.
+Because the samples contain risky claims, the demo commands exit with status code `2` when `--fail-on` is enabled.

 ## Why This Matters